 Not too long ago, when the idea of being a pop star wasn’t limited to a single genre, prosperous artists that sat at the very top of their mountains of work contained a level of charisma.
-That charisma was reflected in the personality of the said artist, and in the style of whatever it was, they were creating.
-Whether that be music, physical artistic creations like paintings or photos, or even modeling—that gravitational personality that is expressed through their creative medium makes them all the more exciting to see when in person.
+That charisma was reflected in the personality of the said artist, and in the style of whatever it was they were creating.
+Whether that be music, physical, artistic creations like paintings or photos, or even modeling—that gravitational personality expressed through their creative medium makes them all the more exciting to see when in person.

-A few decades in the past and you could see that pop star wasn’t just a title for a specific artist, but a title used for the status of the artist.
-In the ’80s they had Michael Jackson, in 2021 we were blessed to have someone like The Weeknd—and even still, his artistry and personality favor the same styles as that of a pop star.
+A few decades ago, you could see that a pop star wasn’t just a title for a specific artist but a title used for their status.
+In the ’80s, they had Michael Jackson.
+In 2021 we were blessed to have someone like The Weeknd—and even still, his artistry and personality favor the same styles as that of a pop star.
 The name didn’t go anywhere, but the requirements and the achievements have changed—drastically.
-But that doesn’t stop those who believe that they can reach the heights of pop stardom, it only inspires them more.
+But that doesn’t stop those who believe that they can reach the heights of pop stardom.
+It only inspires them more.
 Once a door is made, it will be opened, and once an achievement is made, it will be rightfully awarded.

 “Everything I did needed to be done with a purpose, and if not, then it can wait until the purpose shows itself.”

-We had a small introductory conversation where we spoke about our days and the life of a creative.
-We also spoke about the pandemic status of Atlanta as news had just broken that it would be officially opening up a day before we spoke.
-A casual icebreaker with an artist I’ve been listening to for a few years now that I never thought I’d speak with.
+We had a small introductory conversation about our days and creative life.
+We also talked about the pandemic status of Atlanta as news had just broken that it would be officially opening up a day before we spoke.
+A casual icebreaker with an artist I’ve been listening to for a few years now that I never thought I’d talk with.
 As comfortable as ever, like we’d known each other for years, Benny walked me through his mind and showed just who exactly he is—not only as of the affluent producer but as the human behind that prosperous skill as well.
-From this walkthrough, I’ve seen with my observations the level of stardom awaiting Benny.
+From this walkthrough, I’ve seen the level of stardom awaiting Benny with my observations.

 Who are you and where are you from?